TosbackCgusBridge-Bot/CGUs-versions/Adage/Privacy Policy.md

 *   Events
     *   Digital Conference: San FranciscoSocial Engagement / Social TV ConferenceMulti-City Happy HourMedia Mavens Luncheon 2012
 *   Webcasts
-    *   Video Screen Equality - Are All Screens Created Equal?Optimizing Your Digital Content for Global, Mobile and Social UsersTargeting the Dynamic Customer: Understanding the Next Phase of Enterprise Brand MarketingWhat Consumers Think about Data Privacy and What Advertisers Need to Do About ItHow to Optimize Your Marketing Mix to Keep Pace with the Ever-Changing Consumer
+    *   Using Social Business Technology to Improve Knowledge Sharing, Collaboration and Business ResultsVideo Screen Equality - Are All Screens Created Equal?Optimizing Your Digital Content for Global, Mobile and Social UsersTargeting the Dynamic Customer: Understanding the Next Phase of Enterprise Brand MarketingWhat Consumers Think about Data Privacy and What Advertisers Need to Do About ItHow to Optimize Your Marketing Mix to Keep Pace with the Ever-Changing Consumer
 *   Branded Content
     *   Cartoon Network Turns 20Social Media &.
 Marketing Guide 2012Guide to Digital Content NewFronts 2012Cause Marketing Forum Halo Awards 2012Cable Guide 2012OMD at 10In Plain Sight: The Black Consumer OpportunityAudience Buying GuideThe PR FactorThe Power of Direct MarketingVideo Advertising Channel
 *   Trend Reports